 DHCS performs continuous and ongoing reviews of HCBA Waiver Agency compliance standards, administration and care management activities, participant and provider records and financial statements through its required reporting process, the Quarterly Progress Report (QPR).
 DHCS analyzes case records, progress notes, care management activities, assessment/reassessments, the Waiver Participant's plan of care, individual service plans, service authorization, special incidents or critical events complaints lodged by Waiver participants, their family/legal representatives or others against providers, provider qualifications, subcontracts, financial statements or audits and any other pertinent documentation through the QPRs.
 The analysis of the QPRs allows DHCS to determine that documentation was done on a timely basis, with the appropriate forms and done by appropriate personnel.
-The specific areas of review include administrative accountability, LOC assessments, care plan, service authorization, service provision, provider qualifications, provider performance/complaints, financial integrity and sustainability and Participant health and welfare.
+The specific areas of review include administrative accountability, LOC assessments, financial integrity and sustainability and Participant health and welfare.